In this article, we will cover how to use Gross Beat in FL Studio.

 Gross beat is a time and volume manipulation effect designed for repetition, scratching, and gating effects.

-In other words, instead of you having to manually create effects with automation, Gross Beat is a tool to save you time and clicks in your productions.
+In other words, instead of you having to manually click and create effects with automation and various other complex techniques to apply these stutters, glitches, and reverse-type effects, Gross Beat is a plugin that saves you time in your productions.

-The tool itself is a power horse, allowing for live performance if linked to a MIDI Controller.
+The plugin also allows for live performance, if linked to a MIDI Controller.
 But for my uses, I just like to use automation clips.

 Hold Feature in Automation Clips